 C Magazine accepts proposals for exhibition reviews, book reviews, feature articles and interviews.
-C publishes exhibition and book reviews between 800 and 1,000 words in length, and feature essays, cultural analysis, artist profiles and interviews between 2,500 and 4,000 words in length.
+C publishes exhibition and book reviews between 800 and 1,000 words in length, and feature essays, cultural analysis and interviews between 2,000 and 3,500 words in length.
 If you are interested in writing for C Magazine, we prefer a quick email asking if we're interested in a specific topic, or if we still have space available, before you send a proposal or submit content.

 Proposals must include a description of your proposed contribution (250 words maximum), indicating submission category (feature essay or interview for example), the artists and artworks you plan to write about, what ideas or issues you plan to explore, and intended word count.
 Also include a copy of your cv, a brief biography, or a link to your website, and one long or two shorter writing samples (ideally ones that have already been published, and written in a style similar to your proposed piece).
-Proposals must be sent to Kari Cwynar, the Editor at email@example.com.
+Proposals must be emailed to Jaclyn Bruneau, Editor at email@example.com.
 Submissions are vetted by the editorial team.

 Final submissions of content must conform to the Chicago Manual of Style, with endnotes kept to a minimum.
 Please download the C Information for Writers guide for complete information.

 Important Note: Each issue includes articles and reviews commissioned directly by the editors, as well as pieces originating from unsolicited proposals.
 We accept proposals on an ongoing basis up until the deadlines indicated above.
 We may have already fully commissioned the issue before the proposal deadline, so please write to us as soon as you can if you're working on an idea you'd like us to consider.